 Is your Flash Drive blinking Red?
 If yes, then it might be a bad sign for you.
 A single error in your USB Drive can wipe out your entire stored data.
 And in such cases, any sudden change in the behavior of your Drives can raise some serious concerns.
 One of such behavior to be concerned about is the indicator light of your Flash Drive blinking red, or blinking abnormally.

-Most of the Flash Drives come with an indicating light mounted on their external body, and the light is configured to blink, stay ON or change colours as per the functioning.
-The role of the light is to either keep you updated of the successful data transfer taking place between the drive and other systems or to inform you of an error occurring inside the mechanism of Drive.
+Most of the Flash Drives come with an indicating light mounted on their external body, and the light is configured to blink, stay ON or change colors as per the functioning.
+The role of the light is to either keep you updated on the successful data transfer taking place between the drive and other systems or to inform you of an error occurring inside the mechanism of Drive.

-Basically, whenever you notice the light on your Flash Drive behaving abnormally, you should certainly take the initiative to fix your Drive and get it working properly again.
+Whenever you notice the light on your Flash Drive behaving abnormally, you should certainly take the initiative to fix your Drive and get it working properly again.

 It's not always your Drive's fault.
 Sometimes when your Drive is showing a red light or is not working properly, it might be an issue with the USB Port of your system to which the drive is plugged.